PennyLaneAI/pennylane/doc/development/adding_operators.rst

         **Example**

-        Various usage examples explain how the operator is employed in practice.
+        Various code examples that explain how the operator is employed in practice.
+        It is recommended to add the examples as clearly marked tests to ensure their maintenance.
         """

-        # define how many wires to expect; here we cannot define a fixed number of wires,
+        # Define how many wires the operator acts on in total.
+        # In our case this may be one or two, which is why we
-        # and use the AnyWires Enumeration instead
+        # use the AnyWires Enumeration to indicate a variable number.
         num_wires = qml.operation.AnyWires

-        # this attribute tells PennyLane what differentiation method to use; here
+        # This attribute tells PennyLane what differentiation method to use.
+Here
-        # we request parameter-shift (or "automatic") differentiation
+        # we request parameter-shift (or "automatic") differentiation.
         grad_method = "A"

-        def __init__(self, angle, wire_rot,
+        def __init__(self, angle, wire_rot, wire_flip=None, do_flip=False,
-                           wire_flip=None, do_flip=False,
                            do_queue=True, id=None):

             # checking the inputs --------------